A short story encapsulating Mercury's experience as he works across the ages.

 In ancient times, a dozen families formed a village of mud homes and thatch roofs in the middle of a vast wilderness.
 Though their lives were simple, the people had fresh water and adequate protection from the elements.
 It was a start.

 A thousand years later the rural village had become a large town.
 Oral tradition kept alive the tale of “The First Visitor,” passing his wisdom from generation to generation.
-“Out of the forest a traveler emerged, a man from a place far beyond the horizon,” began the well-worn story retold at his annual festival.
+“The traveler emerged, from far beyond the horizon,” began the well-worn story retold at his annual festival.
 However, the first visitor hadn’t been the only visitor.
 In the thousand years since his death, the village had carved a half-dozen additional images of women and men into the granite cliff.
 The townspeople cherished the wise travelers who contributed so much to their growing community.

 Across another thousand years, the large town had grown to a small, thriving city.
 Tradesmen carried stories of the ancient visitors over sprawling dirt roads to nearby towns.
 A dozen torch-lit carved figures adorned the cliff surface, with a landscaped area hosting a temple.
 Most days, men and women sat in small groups beside each form, excitedly discussing the visitors' aspects and insights.